Local-in-time existence of strong solutions to a class of compressible Power-Law flows: Introduction

-The research on compressible non-Newtonian fluids with constant power-law exponents can be traced back to 1994, such as, Ne\v{c}asov\'{a} and Novotn\'{y} proved the existence of measure-valued solutions in \cite{Necasova-1993}.
-Later, Mamontov \cite{Mamontov-1999,Mamontov-1999-1} illustrated the global existence of weak solution under the assumptions of an exponentially growing viscosity and isothermal pressure.
-Recently, Abbatiello, Feireisl and Novot\'{n}y proved the existence of so-called dissipative solution in \cite{Abbatiello-2020}.
-For the existence of the strong solution, the local-in-time existence were established for the absence of vacuum in by Kalousek, Macha and Necasova in \cite{Kalousek-Macha-Necasova-2020}.
-Fang and Guo discussed the analytical solution to a class of non-Newtonian fluids with free boundaries in \cite{Fang-Guo-2012}.
-Xu and Yuan \cite{Yuan-Xu-2008} proved the local-in-time existence and uniqueness in one space dimension with singularity and vacuum.
-While the initial energy is small, Yuan, Si and Feng \cite{Yuan-Si-Feng-2019} established the global well-posedness of strong solutions for the initial boundary value problems of the one dimensional model (\ref{XT-0}).
-Recently, Bilal Al Taki \cite{BAT2023} proved the existence and uniqueness of strong solutions for compressible non-Newtonian fluids of power-law type in a local time sense when $1 < p<\infty$.
-And, Al Baba, Al Taki and Hussein \cite{AL2024} show the existence, uniqueness, and continuous dependence on the data of local-in-time strong solutions to the Navier-Stokes equations describing non-Newtonian compressible fluids when there is some vacuum initially.
-Fang and Zang \cite{F-Z2023} proved the global existence and uniqueness of strong solutions to the Cauchy problem for one dimensional compressible non-Newtonian fluids of with $p\in(1,2)$.
-More results on the mathematical theory of non-Newtonian fluids, we can refer \cite{Guo-Zhu-2002,hanguo, Guo-Lin-Shang-2006, Diening-2010, Zang-2018, Kalousek-Macha-Necasova-2020,F-G}.
+Research on compressible non-Newtonian fluids with constant power-law exponents can be traced back to the early 1990s.
+For instance, Ne\v{c}asov\'{a}, and Novotn\'{y} \cite{Necasova-1993} proved the existence of the measure-valued solutions in.
+Later, Mamontov \cite{Mamontov-1999,Mamontov-1999-1} established the global existence of a weak solution under the assumptions of an exponentially growing viscosity and isothermal pressure.
+Recently, Abbatiello, Feireisl, and Novotn\'{y} \cite{Abbatiello-2020} proved the existence of a dissipative solution.
+For strong solutions, the local-in-time existence was established in the absence of vacuum by Kalousek, M\'{a}cha, and Ne\v{c}asov\'{a} \cite{Kalousek-Macha-Necasova-2020}.
+Fang and Guo \cite{Fang-Guo-2012} studied the analytical solution to a class of non-Newtonian fluids with free boundaries.
+Xu and Yuan \cite{Yuan-Xu-2008} proved the local-in-time existence and uniqueness in one-space dimension with singularity and vacuum.
+When the initial energy was sufficiently small, Yuan, Si, and Feng \cite{Yuan-Si-Feng-2019} established the global well-posedness of strong solutions for the initial-boundary-value problem of the one-dimensional model (\ref{XT-0}).
+Recently, Bilal Al Taki \cite{BAT2023} proved the existence and uniqueness of strong solutions for compressible non-Newtonian fluids of power-law type in the local-in-time sense when $1<p<\infty.$ Al Baba, Al Taki, and Hussein \cite{AL2024} proved the existence, uniqueness, and continuous dependence on the data of local-in-time strong solutions to the Navier-Stokes equations describing compressible non-Newtonian fluids when vacuum is present initially.
+Fang and Zang \cite{F-Z2023} proved the global existence and uniqueness of strong solutions to the Cauchy problem for one-dimensional compressible non-Newtonian fluids with $p\in (1,2).$ Recently, Baba, Taki and Hussein \cite{AL2024} investigated the blow-up criterion for three-dimensional compressible non-Newtonian fluids allowing initial vacuum states and established the following result